jqwik-team/jqwik-samples/README.md

 ### jqwik with Gradle and Kotlin

-The [jqwik-starter-gradle-kotlin] project demonstrates how to use jqwik with Gradle and Kotlin
+The [jqwik-starter-gradle-kotlin] project demonstrates how to use jqwik with Gradle and Kotlin.

 ### jqwik for Android with Gradle and Kotlin

-The [jqwik-starter-gradle-android] project demonstrates how to use jqwik in an Android project with Gradle and Kotlin
+The [jqwik-starter-gradle-android] project demonstrates how to use jqwik in an Android project with Gradle and Kotlin.

 ### jqwik with Maven